 Dutch Courage.
 Ladies’ Delight.
 Mother’s Ruin – whatever you want to call it, gin is one of the most resilient spirits on the UK shores, kicking Vodka off the popularity throne and enjoying a renaissance.
-How did these tasty gins – including Hunter’s Gin – become the drink of choice for many in England?
+How did these tasty gins – including Hunter’s Congleton gin – become the drink of choice for many in England?
 Well – let’s take a little step back to discover the answer.

 Something for the Pain

 If you look back through time, gin has played an integral part in medical history, alchemy, politics and the birth of national identity and the working class.
 It also links with imperialism, the spice trade, war, disease and prohibition in England.
 Gin is not just a part of our history – it is woven into our fabric.

 The origin can be debated, but most accept that the first taste of what became Gin in England was in Sir Hugh Plat’s Delightes for Ladies.
 By the year 1621, London had a little over 200 registered distillers.
 The Dutch influence on England is also integral to Gin creation.
 The Dutch imported genever, legally and by way of smuggling, and British Distilleries were quick to use it as a measure for comparison.

 Britain also had a Dutch King William III in 1968, whose ascension prompted more English people to take to Gin drinking as an act of patriotic duty.

 The Parliament Act

 In 1690, Parliament would pass an act that lowered the duties on spirits made from English corn, whilst also banning the supply of French brandy.
 The combination of cheap surplus farmer corn and deregulation meant that absolutely anyone could set up their distillery – resulting in quality and prices plummeting.
 By 1720, Gin was everywhere – although many were very amateur efforts.